-- protein stability (ΔG) is a balance of energy and entropy - note sign convention lysozyme RNAase chymotrypsin myoglobin cytochrome C final version
+- protein stability (ΔG) is a balance of energy and entropy - note sign convention lysozyme RNAase chymotrypsin myoglobin cytochrome C final version free energy experimental

-- difference of two large numbers comes to nearly zero - what might you expect ?
+- difference of two large numbers comes to nearly zero - what might you expect?

 - claim.. for typical protein

 - bold line -measured

-- dashed extrapolated
+- dashed extrapolate

 - implies

+- plies

-- you can denature a protein by cooling (cook egg by freezing?)
+you can denature

+protein by cooling you can denature (cook egg by freezing?)

-- what is measured
+- what is measured?